 Jailbreaking on iOS or Rooting on Android is a common task of bypassing the devices operating system, which violates End User License Agreements.
 The EFF mentions that they have already won jailbreaking exemptions in 2010 and 2012, but they explain that they must argue their case every three years due to the way the DMCA process works.

-Hopefully the EFF would be able to extend the earlier wins and make jailbreaking legal for not only smartphones but also tablets.
+Hopefully, the EFF would be able to extend the prior wins and make jailbreaking legal for not only smartphones but also tablets.
 Tell us what you think about the EFF’s battle to make sure that jailbreaking, also known as Rooting, stays legal for everyone in the comments below!